namelessandgood/MyWork/README.md

 use laravel framework 11.5.0 as back-end api and react js 18 as front-end

 # when clone the laravel projects need some steps to use
-1- use command in laravel diractory `composter install` to install all packets is need to run 2- copy the `.envexample` and make `.env` file and past them 3- go to terminal in linux or command proment in window and run the code in diractory files projects `php artisan  key:generate` to make them
+- use command in laravel diractory `composter install` to install all packets is need to run
+- copy the `.envexample` and make `.env` file and past them
+- go to terminal in linux or command proment in window and run the code in diractory files projects `php artisan  key:generate` to make them
-4- after all is done go run app sections
+- ter all is done go run app sections

 # before run the react app need follow the command
-1- `npm i` to install all package is need to run the react app
+- `npm i` to install all package is need to run the react app

 # run apps
 1- run laravel app